-The programme is designed to provide the students with relevant theories and practice of real estate practice which covers the major area of property valuations, building management and real estate agency and marketing.
-The relevance of the programme is strengthened through continuous relationship with the practitioners from different area of specialization within the real estate industry.
-The systematic development of innovative thinking and creative problem solving skills is given emphasis in the programme.
+development of innovative thinking and creative problem solving skills, especially that related to the industry.
 Students will be trained not only in the specified areas, but also in self-discipline, communication skills and entrepreneurship.
-Students will gain valuable industry exposure and keep abreast with industry practices via industrial training.
+Students will gain valuable industry exposure and keep abreast with industry practices via